 Why This Matters to Engineering Teams

 This shift creates space for engineers to focus on what matters most solving problems and building great experiences.
-Agentic DevOps helps teams:
+With strong DevOps and infrastructure services as a foundation, Agentic DevOps helps teams:

 The goal is not to automate creativity, but to automate the busywork that surrounds it.